TurBoss/VideoVCP/README.md

 ### Quick Install

-it will install the video_vcp and allow you to use it
+This will install the video_vcp and allow you to use it

 ```
+$ pip install --user git+https://github.com/kcjengr/qtpyvcp.computer-vision.git
 $ pip install --user git+https://github.com/TurBoss/video_vcp.git
 ```

 ### Developer Install

-it will install the video_vcp from a local directory allowing us to make any modifications without having to reinstall each time
+This will install the video_vcp from a local directory allowing us to make any modifications without having to reinstall each time